Undergraduate Education at GW

 - Students who are contemplating transferring from one school to another should carefully consult the Tier One requirements for the school of origin and the school of transfer to ensure that the general education courses selected for one school also count for the other school.

-For their writing requirement, all students are required to take three courses: UW 1020 University Writing and two Writing in the Disciplines (WID) courses, for a total of 10 credits.
+For their writing requirement, all students are required to take three courses: UW 1020 University Writing and two Writing in the Disciplines (WID) courses.
 WID courses are designated with a ‘W’ appended to the course number.
 WID courses may also fulfill general education, distribution, school-specific, or major requirements, if the courses are designated for that purpose.
 Students should check with their schools and/or departments to determine which courses may be double counted.
-The courses that satisfy the writing requirement can be found here.

 Tier Two: School-Specific General Education and Distribution Requirements

 In each school, students must fulfill additional general education or distribution requirements.
 These Tier Two requirements differ by school.
 Columbian College of Arts and Sciences (CCAS) provides a liberal arts education, and as such, requires additional general education courses that lead students to deepen the skills developed in Tier One courses.
 GW School of Business (GWSB), the Elliott School of International Affairs (ESIA), and School of Engineering and Applied Science (SEAS) are professional schools.
 As such, they require different courses in Tier Two from those of a general liberal arts education, focusing their requirements on courses appropriate to the professional development of their students as outlined in Tier Three.
 The Milken Institute School of Public Health (GWSPH) is a hybrid school, offering both liberal arts and professional majors.
 As a result, GWSPH has limited Tier Two courses and, instead, differentiates additional requirements at the major-level (Tier Three).